natlogica/hundred-days/r1-log.md

 ### R1D33
 Learning about Application Programming Interfaces in order to create an app that sends an email when the International Space Station is in the viewer's immediate night sky.

+### R1D34
+Revisiting the Quiz app from before, now giving it a GUI.
+Using the API URL from Open Trivia Database to retrieve a fresh batch of questions for the app.